snakemake/snakemake/docs/snakefiles/modularization.rst

 Refers to the wrapper ``"0.0.8/bio/samtools_sort"`` to create the output from the input.
 Snakemake will automatically download the wrapper from the `Snakemake Wrapper Repository`_.
-Thereby, 0.0.8 can be replaced with the git version tag you want to use, or a commit id (see `here <https://bitbucket.org/snakemake/snakemake-wrappers/commits>`_).
+Thereby, 0.0.8 can be replaced with the git `version tag <https://github.com/snakemake/snakemake-wrappers/releases>`_ you want to use, or a `commit id <https://github.com/snakemake/snakemake-wrappers/commits>`_.
 This ensures reproducibility since changes in the wrapper implementation won't be propagated automatically to your workflow.
 Alternatively, e.g., for development, the wrapper directive can also point to full URLs, including URLs to local files with absolute paths ``file://`` or relative paths ``file:``.
 Examples for each wrapper can be found in the READMEs located in the wrapper subdirectories at the `Snakemake Wrapper Repository`_.